csd1100/learning/notes/git/basics.md

   1. checkout the latest commit on `<targetbranch>`
   1. play one commit at a time from `<currentbranch>`
   1. once finished will update `<currentbranch>` to the current commit sha
+- In rebase branch on which we are rebasing i.e. `targetbranch` is checked out first and then git replays our `currentbranch`'s changes on top of it.
+- When we are resolving the conflict in the rebase, we are adding `currentbranch`'s changes on top of `targetbranch`, `HEAD` will be at `targetbranch` commit.
+- So when we have long-lived feature branches and there is a conflict in branches every time we `rebase` we will need to resolve the same conflict again and again.
+- Because, `rebase` checks `targetbranch` out then plays `currentbranch`'s commits one at a time. i.e. Every we `rebase`, git will checkout `main` then it will play feature branch's commit.
+So conflict will occur every time, since we will apply same commit on top of `main` every time we `rebase`.
+- The solution to above problem is `rerere`.

+### Interactive rebase

+- Interactive Rebase can be done using `-i` flag to `rebase` command.
+- This provides a way for us to choose what to do when replaying our commits.
+- The menu is provided to us in our editor with commented explanation on how it can be used.
+And we update uncommented lines with what we want to do.
+- Squashing commits can be done by using interactive `rebase`

+## Rerere

+- Reuse recorded resolution
+- We can enable it in git config. `git config --add rerere.enabled true`
+- It has one caveat though, if we resolve conflict wrongly and that resolution is recorded it will use that wrong resolution until we remove the recording.

 ## Reflog